picoxr/access-g2-4ke-front-camera/README.md

-## Access Face Panel Camera
+# Access 4KE front Camera

 ## Unity Versions：
 - 2019.4.12f1 and later

 ## Description：

-- This demo shows how to access Pico G2 4K enterprise's camera in Unity project.
+- This demo shows how to access Pico G2 4KE's camera in Unity project.
 Please refer to the codes in **GetPhoneCameraImageDemo.cs** script.

 ## Usage：
 - Scene： Assets -> DemoScene -> GetPhoneCameraImageDemo